 - If "Most recent" is selected, this filter will only return data from your students' most recent attempts.

-- For example: if a student has placed four guesses on a given question, and "Most recent" is selected, then their first three guesses would not be included in the report.
+- For example: if a student has placed four attempts on a given question, and "Most recent" is selected, then their first three attempts would not be included in the report.

 - If option 1, 2, or 3 is selected: this filter scopes the report to either the first, second, or third attempt for a student.

-- For example: if 2 is selected, only the users' second guess on a given question will be included.
+- For example: if 2 is selected, only the users' second attempt on a given question will be included.

 - By default, this filter is set to "custom" which automatically spans from the date the class was created to the current date.